hanami/contributors/README.md

 ```

 ## TODO
-1. Save commit date `commit -> author -> date`
-1. Save commit email `commit -> author -> email`
-2. Replace all service to seed file
+1. Replace all service to seed file
-3. Find other way to get all commiters for repo
+2. create actions for day, week, moonth and year (in `contributors#index`)
+3. Parse commit date
+4. Create "Since field for contributors"
+5. Update design